 See the Judging and Awards page for more information.

 The Organizing Committee is chaired by Nick Baxter.
-The committee members are Gary Foshee, Marcel Gillen, Naoaki Takashima, Oskar van Deventer, and Jerry Slocum.
+The committee members are Oskar van Deventer, Gary Foshee, Marcel Gillen, Brian Pletcher, and Naoaki Takashima.
 The committee is responsible for all aspects of the competition, including the selection of the judges for the juried prizes.